Gabino Gaínza: The annexation to Mexico

-Death
+The conclusion

-As far as is known, Iturbide did not fulfill his promises to Gaínza Fernandez de Medrano.
-He did not receive the government of a single island.
+As far as is known, Iturbide did not fulfill his promises to Gaínza.
+The old soldier did not receive the government of a single island.
 All that is known is that he died in dire poverty in Mexico City around the year 1829.

-His widow returned to Guayaquil, with his numerous war decorations and an agreement of the city government of Guatemala City that granted her husband a military pension of 10,000 pesos for life annually from 1821, but there is no record that these payments were made.
+His widow returned to Guayaquil, with his numerous decorations and an agreement of the city government of Guatemala City that granted her husband a military pension of 10,000 pesos for life annually from 1821, but there is no record that these payments were made.